anandka/Learning/Kubernetes Revision.md

  - k8s previously used to have Replication Controllers
  - As name suggests used to keep eyes on the pods and restart if any pods are killed or dies.
 To bring pods to desired state
  - Replica Sets should be used over Replication Controller
- - Both are similar in primary functionality just that Replicat sets have additional field in configuration called `selector`
+ - Both are similar in primary functionality just that Replica sets have additional field in configuration called `selector`
  - `selector ` is used to identify pods which will be run or already running by thier lables and then Replica sets starts to monitor them
  - catch here is pods need not be created by Replica set to be monitored but can be existing pods with the tags that `selector is looking for`
  - Replica set adds and checks for `ownerReferences`
    - `metadata.ownerReference`
    - Only if object doesnt have a owner i.e its orphaned then it takes it on the watch list.
    - `that tag` is also tied to garbage collection mechanism (TBD)
  - IDK why this was introduced as it can complicate things if existing pods are running different images! -- NEED TO READ MORE!
- -

-#### Namespaces
+#### Namespaces (Also referred as NS in this document)
  - to keep things inside same bucket!
  - Namespaces share the networking and Storage
  - quota requirment can be implemented on top of Namespace